stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 ### 4.2 Executing remediation Runbook.

-Now that we have built our runbook to Investigate this issue, lets execute it to remediate the performance event.
+Now that you have built our runbook to Investigate this issue, lets execute it to remediate the performance event.

   1. Go to the output tab Cloudformation stack deployed named `walab-ops-sample-application`.
 Take note following values; OutputECSCluster, OutputECSService, OutputSystemOwnersTopicArn